smartcontractkit/functions-hardhat-starter-kit/README.md

 2. Deploy the _AutomationFunctionsConsumer_ client contract by running:<br>`npx hardhat functions-deploy-auto-client --network network_name_here --subid subscription_id_number_here --interval time_between_requests_here --verify true`<br>**Note**: Make sure `<blockexplorer>_API_KEY` environment variable is set because this CLI command also verifies the client contract (if --verify is true) using this API KEY.
 API keys for block explorers (eg EtherScan, PolygonScan or SnowTrace) are freely available to anyone who creates an account.<br><br>

-3. Encode the request parameters into CBOR and store it on chain with `npx hardhat functions-set-auto-request --network network_name_here  --subid subscription_id_number_here --interval time_between_requests_here --contract 0x_contract_address`.
+3. Encode the request parameters into CBOR and store it on chain with `npx hardhat functions-set-auto-request --network network_name_here  --subid subscription_id_number_here --interval time_between_requests_here --slotid don_hosted_secret_slotId --ttl minutes_till_secrets_expiry --contract 0x_contract_address` .
 You can now manually check that your on-chain requests work if you try the manual debugging step #4 or you can go ahead and run Chainlink Automations on your contract by following the next step.

-> ⚠️Keep in mind that this task sets DON-Hosted secrets and expires those secrets after 10 minutes.
+> ⚠️ Keep in mind that this task sets DON-Hosted secrets and expires those secrets after 10 minutes.
 If you see error bytes returned to your client which decode to secrets not being found, you should run this functions-set-auto-request command or the functions-upload-secrets-don to refresh the DON-hosted secrets for that slotId.

 4. Register the contract for upkeep via the Chainlink Automation web app here: [https://automation.chain.link/](https://automation.chain.link/)
    - Be sure to set the `Gas limit` for the _performUpkeep_ function to a high enough value.
 The recommended value is 1,000,000.